Health-Informatics-UoN/carrot-docs/docs/CoConnectTools/ETL-Tool-GUI.md

 You will see outputs appear on the command line.
 A pop-up box will appear saying 'Done' when the tool has finished running.
 ![](../images/gui_4.png)

 Now the folder will contain the output `tsv` files which contain the mapped CDM tables.
-In this example:
+In this example these are:

 * `person.tsv`
 * `condition_occurrence.tsv`